yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Verify that approval is present using `check_approval` (HR Manager and Compliance Officer approvals required)
-2. Validate that employee exists and has active employment status using `discover_employee_entities`
+2. Validate that employee exists and has active employment status using `discover_user_employee_entities`
 3. Check for pending payroll records that have not been finalized using `discover_payroll_entities`
 4. Check for active benefits enrollments using `discover_benefits_entities`
 5. Check for incomplete training programs using `discover_training_entities`